 Newcomer Settlement Advisor (Francophone)

-Emmanuelle was born and grew up in France, in Flanders - a region north of Paris, at the Belgian border.
+Emmanuelle was born and grew up in Lille, France - at the Belgian border.
 After obtaining a Master’s degree from the Lille School of Chemistry, Emmanuelle went to Southampton University in the UK to work on her doctorate.
 She then spent a year in Japan, working in the field of Applied Material Sciences for Matsushita and Yuasa corporations.
 After receiving her PhD, Emmanuelle joined the National Centre for Scientific Research (CNRS) in Paris where she worked with Alcatel developing technologies for energy devices.
 Later, Emmanuelle returned to Lille and worked as a Science Teacher at High and Middle schools.

 Emmanuelle’s husband is a founder of Bicom Systems - a company producing communication solutions, with offices in France, Bosnia, the UK and the USA.
 Three years ago they opened an office in Saint John.
 After visiting the city, Emmanuelle fell in love with the place, and in summer 2017 she moved here with her husband and two kids.